GTHC/web/README.md

     a.
 [PostgreSQL](https://www.postgresql.org/download/)

+5. Make sure you the yarn package manager installed by running: `npm i -g yarn`

+   a. `yarn` is a great alternative to `npm` as a dependency manager for Node.js.
+Read more [here](https://yarnpkg.com/en/).

 ## Setup

 __Disclaimer:__ Windows users, it is highly recommended that the entire setup process should be done through the Windows Subsystem for Linux (WSL).
 Setting up WSL can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-1. Make sure you the yarn package manager installed by running: `npm i -g yarn`

-   a. `yarn` is a great alternative to `npm` as a dependency manager for Node.js.
-Read more [here](https://yarnpkg.com/en/).
+__Pre-req:__ As mentioned in [configuration](#Configuration), you must recieve the `.env` file from GTHC project leaders before beginning setup process.

+1. Install all packages/dependancies.

+    a.
+Run `bundle install`

+    b.
+Run `yarn install`

 2. `yarn run setup`